BLOG

 Borrower dissatisfaction, weak ROI, and increasing regulatory pressure all point in the same direction: this system is no longer working.
 A smarter, more personalized approach is long overdue.

-You might be wondering, what’s even inside this bill?
-In short, the legislation amends the Fair Credit Reporting Act to prohibit consumer reporting agencies from selling trigger leads, except in narrowly defined use cases.
+In short, H.R.
+2808 amends the Fair Credit Reporting Act to prohibit consumer reporting agencies from selling trigger leads, except in narrowly defined use cases.
 Industry and consumer advocates alike, ranging from the Mortgage Bankers Association to the National Consumer Law Center, have pushed for this protection.

-According to America’s Credit Unions, this law aims to protect consumers from predatory practices and restore control over how their data is used.
+According to America’s Credit Unions, the law’s primary aim is simple: protect consumers from predatory practices and restore control over their personal financial data.

 What H.R.
 2808 means for loan officers